What Evidence Is Critical in Defending a Murder Charge?

-When a person's freedom—or even their life—is on the line, the stakes couldn't be higher.
+When a person’s freedom or life is on the line, the stakes couldn’t be higher.
 Defending a murder charge is an intricate process that requires a thoughtful and evidence-driven approach.
-A strong defense focuses on gathering critical evidence, challenging the prosecution's claims, and casting doubt where it matters most.
+A strong defense focuses on gathering critical evidence, challenging the prosecution’s claims, and casting doubt where it matters most.

 This article explores the most important types of evidence in murder defense cases and how they can influence the outcome of a trial.